Sun Valley Serenade: Music

-Los Angeles vocalist Pat Friday pre-recorded the vocal tracks that Lynn Bari lip synced in the film.
+Los Angeles vocalist Pat Friday recorded the vocal tracks that Lynn Bari lip synced in the film.

-The film benefits from the fortuitous discovery in the Twentieth Century-Fox archives of recordings containing multi-channel optical sound.
+The film benefits from the fortuitous discovery in the Twentieth Century-Fox archives of recordings containing multichannel optical sound.
 These recordings were intended to achieve a better balance in the sound mixes of the musical numbers.

-It is from these recordings that several musical segments can be heard in stereophonic sound in the restored DVD and Blu-ray versions of the film.
-Among them is the notable "Chattanooga Choo Choo," which features, in addition to Glenn Miller and his orchestra, the vocal group The Modernaires, singer Paula Kelly, and saxophonist and vocalist Tex Beneke.
-The musical theme includes a remarkable tap dance number performed by Dorothy Dandridge and the Nicholas Brothers.
+From these recordings, several musical segments can be heard in stereophonic sound in the restored DVD and Blu-ray versions of the film.
+Among them is the notable "Chattanooga Choo Choo", which features, in addition to Glenn Miller and his orchestra, the vocal group the Modernaires, singer Paula Kelly, and saxophonist and vocalist Tex Beneke.
+The musical theme includes a remarkable tap dance number performed by Dorothy Dandridge and the Nicholas brothers.

-Although the multi-channel sound recordings were not made with the goal of achieving stereophonic sound, the result is of a very acceptable quality and a unique musical testament.
-For other segments of the film for which the mix tapes were not preserved, the monaural sound was electronically rechanneled, making a noticeable difference compared to the shots that benefit from multi-channel sound.
+Although the multichannel sound recordings were not made with the goal of achieving stereophonic sound, the result is of a very acceptable quality and a unique musical testament.
+For other segments of the film for which the mix tapes were not preserved, the monaural sound was electronically rechanneled, making a noticeable difference compared to the shots that benefit from multichannel sound.

 A highlight of the film is the skating scene on black ice, designed to showcase Sonja Henie, a multi-Olympic gold medalist in figure skating and also an extraordinary figure skater.